odysseyofnoises/EurKEY-Ultra/README.md

 * EurKEY Ultra only includes the same basic Greek alphabet from EurKEY, but no tonos.
 The Greek layer is mostly useful for math symbols and superscript and subscript numbers
 * Only meant for European languages.
 Vietnamese won't work, for example, because it uses a system of stacked diacritics that's harder to implement.
 It's technically possible, like the US English Latin accents chained dead keys example on KbdEdit's website, but that would be a bit outside the scope of this layout

 A .kbe file is included that you can use to import the layout into KbdEdit if you want to make your own customizations.
-I used KbeEdit Premium to make this layout.
+I used KbdEdit Premium to make this layout.
 A standalone installation exe is included if you just want to install and use the layout.